canonical/pebble/docs/tutorial/getting-started.md

 ## View, start and stop services

-While the Pebble daemon is running, you can view the status of services by opening another terminal tab and running:
+While the Pebble daemon is running, we can view the status of services by opening another terminal tab and running:

 ```bash
 pebble services